The ‘DVA Monthly Tests Conducted Statistics – June 2022’ report, containing statistics up to June 2022, is now available.

-- This is the tenth edition of the publication ‘DVA Monthly Tests Conducted Statistics’, relating to data up to June 2021.
-The release is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- This is the twenty-second edition of the publication ‘DVA Monthly Tests Conducted Statistics’, to June 2022.

-- The release presents statistics on vehicle, driver, and theory tests conducted during June 2021, together with trend series over the previous five financial years.
+- The release presents statistics on vehicle, driver, and theory tests conducted during June 2022, together with trend series over the previous seven financial years.

 - ‘DVA Monthly Tests Conducted Statistics’ is published every month at pre-announced release dates, which are available from the GOV.UK website.